ices-tools-dev/echoSMs/docs/anatomical_data_store.md

 ## Data store contents and structure

-Each dataset comprises the following:
+The data store will contain many datasets, where each dataset comprises the following:

 1. Metadata about a dataset
-1. Input data to scattering models (one or more files that specify material properties, 3D shapes, and other model parameters)
+1. Input data to scattering models (material properties, 3D shapes, and other model parameters)
-1. Raw data files that were used to produce the scattering model input data (mostly binary files, such as x-ray and photographic images, MRI & CT scan files, etc)
+1. Optionally, raw data files that were used to produce the scattering model input data (mostly binary files, such as x-ray and photographic images, MRI & CT scan files, etc)
-1. Processing files (programs, notes, intermediate data files, etc)
+1. Optionally, processing files (programs, notes, intermediate data files, etc)

 Each dataset may contain information about more than one organism (e.g., multiple fish shapes were used in an analysis) but is restricted to a single species per dataset.

-The dataset metadata and model data have prescribed formats and are structured for convenient access via a Web API, loading from formatted files, and inputting to scattering models.
-The raw data and processing file formats and layout are unconstrained and are accessible via a Web API as a zipped download and a browsable directory hierarchy.
+The dataset metadata and model data have prescribed formats and are structured for convenient access via a [RESTful](https://en.wikipedia.org/wiki/REST) API, loading from formatted files, and inputting to scattering models.
+The raw data and processing file formats and layout are unconstrained and are accessible via the RESTful API as a zipped download and a browsable directory hierarchy.

 Model outputs are not stored.